temporalio/documentation/docs/java/activities.md

 Sometimes an Activity lifecycle goes beyond a synchronous method invocation.
 For example, a request can be put in a queue and later a reply comes and is picked up by a different Worker process.
-The whole request-reply interaction can be modeled as a single Temporal Activity.
+The whole request-reply interaction can be modeled as a single Activity.

 To indicate that an Activity should not be completed upon its method return, call `ActivityExecutionContext.doNotCompleteOnReturn()` from the original Activity thread.

-Then later, when replies come, complete the Activity using `io.temporal.client.ActivityCompletionClient`.
+Then later, when replies come, complete the Activity using the `ActivityCompletionClient`.
-To correlate Activity invocation with completion use either `TaskToken` or Workflow and Activity IDs.
+To correlate Activity invocation with completion use either a `TaskToken` or Workflow and Activity IDs.

+Following is an example of using `ActivityExecutionContext.doNotCompleteOnReturn()`:

 ```java
 public class FileProcessingActivitiesImpl implements FileProcessingActivities {